hendricius/hstorly/README.md

 This project is a fork of the amazing [bithavoc/multilang-hstore](https://github.com/bithavoc/multilang-hstore) with some remarkable differences.

 * Focus on performance.
 Especially when dealing with millions of records, every operation counts.
-We use this gem to handle millions of records and perform costly operations.
 * Remove a lot of features, focus on the core features.
-It's really just the translation logic, no validations nothing.
-That's not part of this gem.
-* Make sure this works in a multi threaded environment.
+* Due to focus on core features, better thread safety.

 ## Performance ##

-1. 1,000,000 read operations
+**1,000,000 translation read operations**

 hstorly:
 ```